tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 - multi-dimensional unilinear function, linear in 1 dimension, constant in the others
 - multi-dimensional bilinear function, linear in 2 dimensions, constant in the others
 - multi-dimensional unireciprocal function, reciprocal in 1 dimension, constant in the others
-- boxcar function in 1D and 2D, being non-zero in a specific range and zero anywhere else
+- boxcar function in 1D and 2D, being non-zero in a specific range and zero everywhere else
 - standard gauss function in 1D
 - sawtooth function in 1D that allows creating chirp signals
 - interpolated function with samples on a grid in 1D and 2D